EduardoZepeda/coffee-bytes-hugo/content/posts/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 ### The AI company trend

 In this AI fever, entrepreneurs are becoming ~~even more~~ elitist, by which I mean that all those business ideas that don't use AI are ipso facto discarded.
-"To use AI" has been added to the checklist of any company that wants to go to market and this, to me, is what creates this bubble.
+"To use AI" has been added to the checklist of any company that wants to go to market and this, to me, is what creates this AI bubble.

 ## Investors' greed and consumers' ignorance are guilty of The AI bubble